lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step01c.png
     :name: portal_tut05_step01c

-You might want to click on ``Bi-view Tables`` in the upper right hand part of the display.
+1.6.
+Click on ``Bi-view Tables`` in the upper right hand part of the display.
 This will result in a plot as below.
 Note that we requested a grid line on "y" to illustrate that "off-peak" (non-detection) points can be negative, resulting from the subtraction of two images.

 .. figure:: /_static/portal_tut05_step01d.png
     :name: portal_tut05_step01d

-1.6.
-If you wish, you can restrict the MJD range of your Forced Photometry search to the range covered in ``DiaObject``.
+1.7.
+Restrict the MJD range of your Forced Photometry search to the range covered in ``DiaObject``.
 This will allow you to compare the light curve you've retrieved vis-a-vis the one in Portal Tutorial 2.
 You can do this by changing the plot parameters in the "Plot Parameters" window (in Chart Options) such as X Min = 930, X Max = 1010 - this will return the plot below: